kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 }
 ```

-Retrieves topology and capacity from the controller side, where cloud API credentials are already available.
+Retrieves topology, attached volumes, and instance limit from the controller side, where cloud API credentials are already available.

-**Input**: `node_id` (from `NodeGetID`), `published_volume_ids` (volumes the CO believes are published to this node)
+**Input**: `node_id` (from `NodeGetID`)
-**Output**: `accessible_topology` (zone, region, etc.), `max_volumes_per_node`
+**Output**: `accessible_topology` (zone, region, etc.), `max_volumes_per_node` (volume attachment limit calculated by SP), `published_volume_ids` (volumes attached according to cloud API)

-**Why `published_volume_ids`?** To understand this field, consider how the scheduler uses `max_volumes_per_node`: it treats it as the number of CSI-managed volumes the node can support, then subtracts the CSI volumes it already knows about to determine available slots.
+**Design: volume classification**.
+The scheduler treats `allocatable.count` in `CSINode` as the number of CSI-managed volumes the node can support, then subtracts the CSI volumes it already knows about to determine available slots.
 The scheduler has no awareness of non-CSI attachments (boot volumes, network interfaces consuming shared device slots, manually attached disks).
-So the SP must account for them; it cannot simply report the raw instance-type limit, or the scheduler will over-schedule.
+So non-CSI volumes must be accounted for.

 Today, CSI drivers handle this on the node side with approximations.
 For example, the AWS EBS CSI driver computes `instance_limit - reserved_attachments - ENIs` (see [`getVolumesLimit()`](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/pkg/driver/node.go)), using static configuration (`--reserved-volume-attachments`) or metadata heuristics.
 But the node side cannot dynamically distinguish CSI-managed from non-CSI attachments.

-The controller side can.
-It queries the cloud API for actual attachments and needs to subtract the CSI-managed ones to isolate non-CSI attachments. `published_volume_ids` provides exactly this: the list of volumes the CO believes are CSI-managed on this node (from `VolumeAttachment` objects).
-The SP then computes:
+The CO has the `VolumeAttachment` context needed to classify volumes, while the SP only has cloud API results.
+The SP calculates the volume attachment limit (accounting for ENIs etc.) and reports the attached volumes.
+The CO identifies non-CSI volumes from the attachment list and subtracts them:

 ```
+volume_limit     = max_volumes_per_node (SP calculated, accounting for ENIs etc.)
-total_attached       = cloud API query
+total_attached   = published_volume_ids (from SP response)
+csi_managed      = VolumeAttachment objects (CO knows)
-non_csi_attached     = total_attached - intersection(total_attached, published_volume_ids)
+non_csi_attached = total_attached - intersection(total_attached, csi_managed)
-max_volumes_per_node = instance_type_limit - non_csi_attached
+effective_limit  = volume_limit - non_csi_attached
 ```

-**Example**: Instance limit is 25.
-Cloud API shows 10 attached.
-CO reports 8 CSI volumes via `published_volume_ids`.
-SP infers 2 non-CSI → reports `max_volumes_per_node = 23`.
-Scheduler subtracts 8 CSI volumes → 15 available.
-Correct: 25 - 10 = 15 real remaining.
+**Example**: Instance type limit is 25.
+Node has 2 ENIs (consuming 2 slots on shared-limit types).
+SP calculates attachment limit = 23.
+Cloud API shows 10 attached volumes (`published_volume_ids`).
+CO has 8 CSI volumes in `VolumeAttachment`.
+CO identifies 2 non-CSI volumes (boot volume + manually attached disk) → effective limit = 23 - 2 = 21.
+Scheduler subtracts 8 CSI volumes → 13 available.
+Correct: 25 - 2 (ENIs) - 10 (attached) = 13 real remaining.

-The list should include all volumes the CO considers published, including those with uncertain status (in-progress or failed attaches where the `VolumeAttachment` still exists).
-The SP classifies any volume in both the cloud results and `published_volume_ids` as CSI-managed; the rest as non-CSI.
+CO avoids a race condition by recording all volume IDs processed during the `ControllerGetNodeInfo` call and considers them CSI-managed.

 **Example implementations**:
 - **AWS EBS**: `DescribeInstances` for AZ/region and current block device mappings, `DescribeInstanceTypes` for attachment limit.
-Compares attachments against `published_volume_ids` to infer non-CSI volumes (boot volumes, ENI-consumed slots on shared-limit instance types, manually attached EBS volumes).
+SP calculates volume attachment limit accounting for ENI-consumed slots on shared-limit instance types, returns this limit and all attached volume IDs.
 This would replace the existing [metadata-labeler](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/pkg/cloud/metadata/labels.go) sidecar and the `--reserved-volume-attachments` CLI flag.
 - **Alibaba Cloud**: `DescribeInstances` for zone/region, `DescribeAvailableResource` for disk categories, `DescribeDisks` for current attachments, `DescribeInstanceTypes` for limits.

 #### New Capabilities